5 things you may not know about home loan top ups

 4. You must meet certain eligibility criteria

-Just because you already have a home loan with your current lender doesn’t necessarily guarantee that you’ll be eligible for a Top Up.
+Just because you already have a home loan with your current lender doesn’t necessarily guarantee that you’ll be eligible for a top up.
 Instead, you’ll need to meet certain eligibility criteria before they’ll grant you a Top Up.

 Your lender will often consider a range of factors, including your repayment history on your existing loan, the current value of your property, your financial circumstances, including your income and debts, as well as your credit score.
 If these factors meet their lending requirements, then you’ll usually be well placed to receive an increase.